Kim Taylor Bennett. Falling over.

 Article I Shed the Most Tears Over

 I feel like I’ve written a variation of the following sentences at least 10 times in the past month: “In late 2013 Benjamin Curtis, one half of School of Seven Bells, passed away after a ten-month battle with T-cell Lymphoblastic Lymphoma.
 He was 35.”
-It gives immediate context to where School of Seven Bells are at—they were a once inseparable duo, in music and in love and in friendship, and now singer Alejandra Deheza is unmoored, moving through grief, processing loss, and creating once again.
+It gives immediate context to where School of Seven Bells are at—they were a once inseparable duo, in music and in love and in friendship, and now singer Alejandra Deheza is unmoored, moving through grief, and creating once again.
 School of Seven Bells’ final album, SVIIB, will be released this coming February, so I got in touch with Alley to talk about the last of their material, but more than that, we talked about Benjamin, about their relationship, and his affect on people, and how it was that they came together and fell apart in one sense, but remained together in every other.

 I was blown away not only by Alley’s candor, but also by their story.
 In all the sadness of his untimely passing, her talking about Benjamin was an amazing reminder of the power of love (yes that's right Huey).
 It made me feel optimistic and their upcoming album is unequivocally my favorite collection from their catalogue.
 While pulling together the article—You’ll Fall In Love Again: The Story of School of Seven Bells—I cried while talking to Alley, I cried privately while listening to the record, I teared up a bit when I interviewed Benjamin’s friends and family, and when the piece was finally published, I cried when our mutual friends reached out to share more memories of him with me and to tell me how much they loved the piece.
 My favorite memory of Benjamin is also the last time I saw him: I was over at his manager Ryan Gentles’ apartment one evening in early December 2012 and a bunch of us sat round in front of the fire playing Cranium.
 It was a pretty standard game night—a lot of drinking and laughter and high fives.
 I was on a team with Benjamin and my little sister and we totally annihilated the competition.
-An inconsequential memory I guess, but I’m glad I have it.
+An inconsequential memory I guess, but I’m glad I have it all the same.

-Best Use of A Vacuum Cleaner in a Video
+Best Use of a Vacuum Cleaner in a Video

 Noonie Bao really came out of nowhere for me.
 A songwriter who's penned tunes for Charli XCX and Rita Ora, she's also been putting out solo stuff for a minute, but none of it is in the same league as "I'm In Love": the perfect storm of Scandi-pop and highlife guitars and a video that's very, uh, what???
 I tried doing this move at home with my vacuum cleaner while dancing to Carly Rae and it ended in disaster and a self-inflicted, accidental bald patch.
 Oops.